 Ashtyn Isaak was raised in the arid environment of Bend, Oregon.
 From early in life she had a fascination with the ocean and its organisms and became a PADI diver at the young age of 14.
 Following high school, she attended Oregon State University for their esteemed marine biology program.
 As a student, she had the opportunity to study abroad in the Dutch Caribbean on the island of Bonaire for a tropical marine biology and conservation program.
 While there, she became a scientific diver and conducted and published her research in a student journal.
 She learned many different underwater and laboratory research techniques from working with lionfish stomach dissections to conducting various underwater surveys all while expanding her SCUBA diving expertise.
 When she returned to the much colder climate in Oregon, she became a PADI Divemaster and continued her scientific diving work throughout the Pacific Northwest.
 As a Divemaster, she assisted in SCUBA courses at OSU and in the community, often working with students in the Puget Sound and along the Oregon Coast.
 She then attended classes through OSU’s Hatfield Marine Science Center in Newport where she studied an invasive estuarine seagrass and was able to explore the many different facets of intertidal ecology including working with the sea star wasting syndrome.
 Eager to try different opportunities, she volunteered as an aquarist for the Hatfield Visitor Center aquarium and learned considerably about animal husbandry and tank maintenance.
 As a recent graduate she looks to start a career in marine conservation while emphasizing community outreach and will ultimately pursue a graduate degree after gaining additional experience.
 She is extremely excited to begin this new chapter with REEF and cannot wait to move to the beautiful Florida Keys!

 Amy Lee dreamt of becoming a marine biologist from a young age.
 As a little girl, she spent hours reading books about marine organisms and watching documentaries about sea life, but growing up in the landlocked state of Pennsylvania eventually prompted her to pursue other interests.
 Her natural talent for writing lead her to the University of South Carolina School of Journalism and Mass Communications, where she earned a B.A. in public relations with a minor in sport management in 2012.
 However, denying her passion for the ocean left her feeling unfulfilled, so less than a year after graduating, Amy re-enrolled at South Carolina to pursue a degree in marine science and follow her dream of studying the ocean as a career, instead of just a hobby.
 In 2013, Amy served as the Student Public Relations Coordinator for USC’s Marine Science Program.
 In addition, she has participated in invasive lionfish removal in Belize, as well as studied coral reef ecology as a research assistant at a marine field station in Indonesia.
 In August 2014, Amy completed her second degree, a B.S. in marine science with an emphasis in marine affairs.
 She strives to effectively share the need for research, education and conservation of the marine world by merging science with communication, and she couldn’t be more excited to begin her career in marine conservation by completing an internship with REEF!
-In the future, she hopes to attend graduate school to study marine conservation and policy, and travel abroad to obtain her PADI Divemaster certification.
+In the future, she hopes to attend graduate school to study marine policy and travel abroad to gain additional dive certifications.
 When not underwater, Amy is an avid sports fan who can be found watching her beloved Gamecocks play, updating her fantasy football lineup, or hanging out with her husky, Aquilla.

 Anna Simmons was born and raised in land-locked Indiana.
 Having possessed a passion for nature and wildlife, fostered by visits to Lake Michigan and school field trips to the Indiana Dunes National Lakeshore, Anna knew her future lay in working with animals.
 It wasn’t until her visit to San Francisco, California and her first view of tidal pools and marine life that she decided to become a marine biologist.
 In 2010, she attended Ball State University, earning a major in Biology and a minor in SCUBA diving.
 Anna spent her time as an undergraduate actively involved in the Ball State Chapter of The Wildlife Society, volunteering at local rehabilitation centers, aiding fellow students with data collection, and even providing husbandry for big brown bats.
 She even conducted her own research on Atlantic mud fiddler crabs in Sapelo Island, Georgia and worked on other research projects.
 As an intern at the John G. Shedd Aquarium, she had the chance to expand her knowledge of the natural history and husbandry of both marine and freshwater fish species.
 Anna had the opportunity to utilize this knowledge as a volunteer diver for the Shedd Aquarium’s annual Bahamas fish collection trip, where she spent a week and a half upon a research vessel conducting dives to collect fish for aquarium display in an environmentally safe and friendly manner.
 Anna plans on attending graduate school to gain a Masters in marine biology and conservation and is looking forward to gaining experience in marine research, educational outreach, and sharing her passion of marine life with others.